mdolab/pygeo/paper/paper.md

 ### Free-form Deformation
 The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches [@Zhang2018a].
 This approach embeds the entire reference geometry in a parameterized volume.
-The set of control points that determine the shape of the volume are displaced to manipulate the points inside.
+The set of control points that determine the shape of the volume is displaced to manipulate the points inside.
 The user can have a high degree of control over the geometry by selecting different control point densities and locations.

 Individual control points can be moved to obtain local shape modifications.